New Chiefs / Deputy Chiefs Training

 The curriculum is focused on issues central to running a successful law enforcement agency.
-Classes may include: “Things to do First” for New Police Chiefs, Political Environments, Budget Development and Management, Records Management, Personnel Actions, Ethics, Fair Labor Standards Act (FLSA), Family Medical Leave Act (FMLA), Americans with Disabilities Act (ADA), Freedom of Information Act (FOIA), Developing and Instilling a Culture of Safety, Media Relations, and Legislative Updates.
+Classes may include: “Things to do First” for New Police Chiefs, Political Environments, Budget Development and Management, Personnel Actions, Ethics, Critical Incidents - Lessons Learned, Fair Labor Standards Act (FLSA), Family Medical Leave Act (FMLA), Americans with Disabilities Act (ADA), Freedom of Information Act (FOIA), Media Relations, Liability & Other Concerns, Emotional Wellness for LEO's, and Legislative Updates.
 Classes offered change from time to time to ensure that topics covered are recent and relevant.

 In addition to classroom discussions, this program provides participants with the opportunity to network with executive staff members from other law enforcement agencies.
 This is a great opportunity to meet and seek assistance from other law enforcement executives.
 The program is open to applicants from law enforcement agencies, both in-state and out-of-state.

 Classes begin promptly at 9:30 am on Tuesday and conclude at 1:00 pm on Friday.
-All classes will be held at the Hampton Inn & Suites hotel in Glen Allen, VA.
+All classes will be held in Glen Allen, VA.
+For the training address please refer to the registration page.
 A detailed program agenda will be emailed to all registrants prior to the training.
 Please refer to the Program Guidelines for detailed program information and answers to FAQ's.

-The registration deadline is February 28, 2019.
-Because the class size is limited, applications are accepted on a first come, first served basis.
-Early registration is encouraged!
+The registration deadline is February 12, 2021.
+Because the class size is limited, early registration is encouraged!

 The program fee without lodging is $500 and includes tuition, course materials, certification, in-service credit, and break services.
-The program fee with lodging is $725 and includes all of the above plus lodging for Tuesday, Wednesday, and Thursday nights at the Hampton Inn & Suites Hotel in Glen Allen, Virginia.
+The program fee with lodging is $750 and includes all of the above plus lodging for Tuesday, Wednesday, and Thursday nights.
 A full buffet breakfast is included with the cost of lodging.
-Additional nights of lodging are available for $104 per night including tax.
+Additional nights of lodging are available for $106 per night including tax.
 Lodging is single occupancy and arrangements are made by the VACP.
 If special accommodations are needed, please send an email to email@example.com.